geohackweek/GoogleEarthEngine/_episodes/03-load-imagery.md

 - Understand how to map functions across image collections
 - Learn how to export images for later use
 keypoints:
-- Satellite data can be loaded by specific image names or by loading a full image collection and filtering based on criteria such as time period and location
+- Regional satellite data can be accessed by loading a full image collection and filtering based on criteria such as time period and location
 - Images can be manipulated similar to raster math, and new bands can be calculated by mapping functions over image collections
 - Image composites can be generated quite quickly
 - Images can be exported for future use within GEE or for outside software